rayquaza2238/TFT_Rolling_Simulator/set14/README.md

 # via python:
 1. Download the whole folder
 2. Go to your folder and open your Command Line
+3. Type in: pip install pygame
-3. Type in:  python -m PyInstaller --onefile --windowed TFT_set14_rolling_sim.py
+4. Type in:  python -m PyInstaller --onefile --windowed TFT_set14_rolling_sim.py
-4. dist folder will be added into the path
+5. dist folder will be added into the path
-5. Transfer the folder downloaded_images and downloaded_origins into the dist folder.
+6. Transfer the folder downloaded_images and downloaded_origins into the dist folder.
 Transfer niki-wichman-elderwoodtft.jpg into dist folder.
-6. Run TFT_set14_rolling_sim.exe
+7. Run TFT_set14_rolling_sim.exe

 ### How to use the program:
 1. After opening TFT_set14_reroll_sim.exe a window will open.